 Contributions.
 Contribution requirements are established or amended pursuant to Article 16, section 67 of the Texas Constitution which requires the Texas legislature to establish a member contribution rate of not less than 6% of the member's annual compensation and a state contribution rate of not less than 6% and not more than 10% of the aggregate annual compensation paid to members of the system during the fiscal year.
-Texas Government Code section 821.006 prohibits benefit improvements, if as a result of the particular action, the time required to amortize TRS' unfunded actuarial liabilities would be increased to a period that exceeds 31 years, or, if the amortization period already exceeds 31 years, the period would be increased by such action.

 Employee contribution rates are set in state statute, Texas Government Code 825.402.
-Senate Bill 1458 of the 83rd Texas Legislature amended Texas Government Code 825.402 for member contributions and established employee contribution rates for fiscal years 2014 thru 2017.
-The 85th Texas Legislature, General Appropriations Act (GAA) affirmed that the employer contribution rates for fiscal years 2018 and 2019 would remain the same.
-Contribution Rates can be found in the TRS 2018 CAFR, Note 11, on page 76.
+The TRS Pension Reform Bill(Senate Bill 12) of the 86th Texas Legislature amended Texas Government Code 825.402 for member contributions and increased employee and employer contribution rates for fiscal years 2020 thru 2025.

-Contribution R ates 2018 2019 Member 7.7% 7.7% Non-Employer Contributing Entity (State) 6.8% 6.8% Employers 6.8% 6.8% Nueces Canyon ISD 2019 Employer Contributions \$ 59,917 Nueces Canyon ISD 2019 Member Contributions \$ 143,426 Nueces Canyon ISD 2018 NECE On-Behalf Contri butions \$ 107,687
+Contribution Rates

+2019 2020

+Member 7.7% 7.7%

+Non-Employer Contributing Entity (State) 6.8% 7.5%

+Employers 6.8% 7.5%

+Nueces Canyon Consolidated ISD 2020 Employer Contributions \$ 70,566

+Nueces Canyon Consolidated ISD 2020 Member Contributions \$159,555

+Nueces Canyon Consolidated ISD 2019 NECE On-Behalf Contributions \$ 98,137